KomodoPlatform/developer-docs/docs/basic-docs/installations/common-runtime-parameters.md

 The user should [manually delete the blockchain data](../installations/common-runtime-parameters.html#manually-deleting-blockchain-data) before initiating this parameter.

-`spentindex` is enabled by default on any asset chain that utilizes the CryptoConditions (CC) smart contract protocol.
+`spentindex` is enabled by default on any asset chain that utilizes the Crypto Conditions (CC) smart contract protocol.

 ::: tip
 The <b>reindex</b> parameter is not a viable alternative method for re-syncing the blockchain in this circumstance.